WIAA Division 5 girls basketball: Competitive fire pushes Thompson, Blair-Taylor to state

 Senior wing Kierstyn Kindschy averages 7.9 ppg for Blair-Taylor.
 Freshman forward Andrea Waldera stands at 6-foot-1 and averages 5.1 ppg while shooting 57.4% from the field.

-Blair-Taylor’s semifinal meeting with Wabeno/Laona is set for 20 minutes after the conclusion of McDonell Central Catholic versus Albany, the other Division 5 semifinal set for 9:05 a.m. tip.
+Blair-Taylor’s semifinal meeting with Wabeno/Laona is set for 20 minutes after the conclusion of Chippewa Falls McDonell versus Albany, the other Division 5 semifinal set for 9:05 a.m. tip.
 The Wildcats practiced at UW-La Crosse on Wednesday but otherwise have tried to take a similar approach in preparation to last week’s games.

 “We have to treat this week like we did the last,” Lien said.
 “That helps keep them in a routine.
 I also told them to think back to their AAU days where they’d run to Louisville or to Madison.
 They’d run, get out of the car and play ball.
 I said ‘Treat it just like you did when you were first learning to play ball.’”